Pula to Rovinj: The Ultimate Guide to a Day Trip from Pula

 Church of St Euphemia and its famous bell tower

-Given the entrance fee of just 20 Kuna (£2.40) for the bell tower, this is one of the best value attractions in Rovinj.
-The bell tower is open from 10am to 8pm.
-Although, perhaps not for the faint of heart or those with mobility issues.
+Given the entrance fee of just 4 EUR for the bell tower (cash only), this is one of the best value attractions in Rovinj.
+The bell tower is open from 10 am to 8 pm.
 The church itself is free to enter.

 Take a dip in the sea just a stone’s throw from the old town at Plaža Balota